MJ-sfo/react-intro-2/README.md

 ## State

-So we know about React properties, and how they relate to our component's data.
-* The thing is, `props` represent data that will be the same every time our component is rendered.
+So we know about React properties, and how they relate to our component's data. `props` represent data that will be the same for the whole time our component is rendered.
 What about data in our application that may change depending on user action?
-* That's where `state` comes in...
+That's where `state` comes in...

 Values stored in a component's state are mutable attributes.
-* Like properties, we can access state values using `this.state.val`
+* Like properties, we can access a state variable called `val` using `this.state.val`
 * Setting up and modifying state is not as straightforward as properties.
-It involves explicitly declaring the mutation, and then defining methods to define how to update our state....
+It involves building a constructor function for our class, and then defining methods to define how to update our state....

 Lets implement state in our earlier `Hello` example by incorporating a counter into our greeting.